chenhongting80-crypto/Python_Data_Analysis/README.md

 - Using species and sex as grouping variables to examine visible clusters
 - Summarizing major visual patterns in penguin body measurements

+---

+### 4. Iris Species Data Analysis

+This project analyzes the Iris dataset using Python, pandas, seaborn, matplotlib, and statistical testing.
+The goal is to compare numerical features between Iris-setosa and Iris-versicolor and examine which variables are useful for distinguishing the two species.

+Main steps include:

+- Loading the `Iris.csv` dataset
+- Assessing data structure and data quality
+- Cleaning and preparing the dataset
+- Comparing numerical variables between species
+- Visualizing feature distributions using histograms
+- Comparing feature values using box plots
+- Exploring relationships among variables using pair plots
+- Performing independent two-sample t-tests
+- Interpreting statistical results based on p-values and significance levels

 ## Tools Used

 - Python